 - Superficial symptoms and signs - Painful, red, area turns white to touch, mottling, blisters, moist, hairs still present

-- Deep symptoms and signs - May or may not be painful (it may be so deep that nerve endings may be destroyed), may be moist or dry (so deep that sweat glands are destroyed), may or may not turn white when area is touched, hair
+- Deep symptoms and signs - May or may not be painful (it may be so deep that nerve endings may be destroyed), may be moist or dry (so deep that sweat glands are destroyed), may or may not turn white when area is touched, hair is usually gone

 - Full thickness burn or third degree burn: This is the most severe burn.
 The burn involves all of the epidermis and dermis—the first two layers of the skin.
 Nerve endings, tiny blood vessels, hair follicles, and tiny sweat glands are all destroyed.
 If very severe, the burn may involve bone and muscle.

 - Symptoms and signs - Painless, no sensation to touch, pearly white or charred, dry, may appear leathery